Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Design of Settable Constant Temperature Controller.md

 **Jinjie Li (Team leader)** :

-Design, simulate, and test the MCU and the analog PID control circuit; measure the PID parameters; draw the PCB board; program the MCU to drive the whole system; design and manufacture the tank; prepare for the defense.
+Design, simulate, and test the MCU and the analog PID control circuits; measure the PID parameters; draw the PCB board; program the MCU to drive the whole system; design and manufacture the tank; prepare for the defense.

 **Tongtong Lei**: